-How are the young people in the greater church of God supposed to approach the dating situation today?
-This article addresses this issue and gives advice on dating, sex and enjoying your youth.
+How are the young people in the church of God supposed to approach the dating situation today?
+Here is advice on dating, sex and enjoying one's youth.

 Dating outside the church is fraught with dangers, yoking a believer with an unbeliever and complicating the spiritual overcoming and growth process.